-Maps showing evacuation routes attached.
+Maps showing evacuation routes are located in every room of the campus.

 EARTHQUAKE & EVACUATION DRILL INSTRUCTIONS

 Read and practice in advance with your class.
 The "drill scenario" will help you to imagine the variety of possibilities in the event of a real earthquake.